Generation of Kochen-Specker contextual sets in higher dimensions by dimensional upscaling whose complexity does not scale with dimension and their applications: Hypergraphs generated by the upscaling method in higher dimensions

-Spin-5 11-dim master MMPHs with $\{0,\pm 1\}$ vector components generate smaller critical KS MMPHs by the dimensional upscaling from the master MMPHs 54-162, 65-198, and 71-4224.
-From them we generated the following critical KS MMPHs: 54-18,\dots, 54-23, and 61-21,\dots, 70-30 (each of which is coming in many non-isomorphic instances) as shown in Fig.~\ref{fig:11d}(a).
+Spin-5 11D master MMPHs with $\{0,\pm 1\}$ vector components generate smaller critical KS MMPHs by the dimensional upscaling.
+The master MMPHs are 50-38, 54-162, 65-198, and 71-4224.
+From them we generated the following critical KS MMPHs: 50-14, \dots,60-16, 54-18,\dots, 54-23, and 61-21,\dots, 70-30 (each of which is coming in many non-isomorphic instances) whose distributions are shown in Fig.~\ref{fig:11d}(a).
+We give the smallest one 50-{\bf 14} in Fig.~\ref{fig:11d}(b).

-Hyperedges of even rather small MMPHs are too interwoven to be discernible in a graphical presentation, so we only give the smallest one in Fig.~\ref{fig:11d}(b) and strings and vectors of several others in the appendices.